twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

 Maybe someone else has further clarity though.

 I did get sign up and login working though, so that was nice.

+There was also circuitous learning around Django forms themselves for me (majority of past work has been [Django REST Framework](https://www.django-rest-framework.org/)) but I still don't have full resolution on the good and bad (especially on a trivial app).